trillek-team/trillek-computer/calling_convention.md

     LOAD    %r6, %bp + 4             ; %r6 = Sixth argument
     LOAD    %r7, %bp + 8             ; %r6 = Seventh argument

-#### Where I put local vars if i noit have enought registers
+#### Where I put local vars if I not have enough registers
-If you exaust the registers %r4 to %r2i6 for local vars, the calle function can use the stack to store local vars.
-Only need, in the end of prologue, to substract to %sp a value to give space in the stack and restore the %sp value in the epilogue.
+If you exhaust the registers %r4 to %r10 for local vars, the CALLEE function can use the stack to store local vars.
+Only need, in the end of prologue, to subtract to %sp a value to give space in the stack and restore the %sp value in the epilogue.

-For example, a 32 bit interger var in the stack :
+For example, a 32 bit integer var in the stack :

     ; Prologue
     ...
-Gets parametes from the stack
+Gets parameters from the stack
-    SUB     %sp, 4, %sp              ; We move the stack pointer down and we ; create space to a 32 bit interger value ; in the Stack
+    SUB     %sp, %sp, 4              ; We move the stack pointer down and we ; create space to a 32 bit integer value ; in the Stack
     ...
-Preserve used registers %r5 to %r29
+Preserve used registers %r5 to %r10

-    ... code of the funtion
+    ... code of the function
     STORE   %bp - 4 , %r5            ; Example of writing to the local var in stack
     LOAD    %r5, %bp - 4             ; Example of reading the local var in stack ... code of the function

     ; Epilogue
     ...
 Sets result values
     ...
-Restores used register %r5 to %r29
+Restores used register %r5 to %r10
-    ADD     %sp, 4, %sp              ; We restores the Stack pointer value ; local vars i nthe stack aren forgot RET
+    ADD     %sp, %sp, 4              ; We restore the Stack pointer value ; local vars in the stack are forgot RET

+## DCPU-16E

+- A and B registers holds argument values passed to a subroutine.
+CALLER code MUST assume that these values will not be preserved.
+- A will be used to the return value if there is any.
+If the return value is a 64 bit value, then %B:%A will be the 64 bit return value.
+- Subsequent arguments are passed on the stack.
+Function arguments of a procedural language are pushed in reversed order that are declared.
+- X, Y, Z, I, and J are used for local variables.
+CALLEE subroutine or function MUST preserve it.
+- EX and IA special registers must be preserved.
+- C register MUST be preserved being pushed to the stack before the extra arguments by the CALLER.
+C takes the value of SP after pushing the extra arguments.
+(C will be used as Base Pointer)
+- CALLEE function/subroutine can use C + n to read extra arguments, and %C - n for local variable.
+Where **n = (number of parameter - 3) * 2**.